 Farmers accuse local politicians of allowing water to be diverted from their areas in return for bribes.

 While the nationwide protests in December and January stemmed from anger over high prices and alleged corruption, in rural areas, lack of access to water was also a major cause, analysts say.

-At least 25 people were killed and, according to one parliamentarian, up to 3,700 people were arrested, the biggest challenge yet for the government of president Hassan Rouhani, who was reelected last year. free soldier dating uk
+At least 25 people were killed and, according to one parliamentarian, up to 3,700 people were arrested, the biggest challenge yet for the government of president Hassan Rouhani, who was reelected last year.
+More here from Reuters.

 Meanwhile, in Paris there are several Americans attending the annual National Council of Resistance of Iran (NCRI) – an umbrella bloc of opposition groups in exile that seek an end to Shi’ite Muslim clerical rule in Iran.
-There apparently was a free ukraine dating websites, where an Iranian diplomat was arrested along with several others.
+There apparently was a bomb plot on Monday that was foiled, where an Iranian diplomat was arrested along with several others.

 Since President Trump formally exited the JCPOA, the nuclear deal, Iran has some nefarious activities again in play and that includes hacking beyond punishing the Iranian citizens and bomb plots.

 Since the 2009 Green Revolution in Iran, the Iranian Revolutionary Guard Corps has taken to hacking including by proxy.

 The emergence of the Iranian Cyber Army (ICA) as an extension of the IRGC was an initial attempt by the Islamic Republic at conducting internationally focused operations.
 These operations were a departure from Gerdab’s focus on maintaining domestic moral values and defending government rhetoric.
 In 2011, the IRGC’s ICA formed the foundation of the Khaybar Center for Information Technology.
 According to a former IRGC cyber commander, the Khaybar Center was established in 2011 and has been linked to a number of attacks against the United States, Saudi Arabia, and Turkey.